2015 Congress International Attendees

 Host City Information

 For helpful travel, dining, and tourism recommendations, check out our visitor’s site built just for Congress attendees.
-Download this helpful guide for general information about the United States, including its culture, business hours, weather, and emergency resources.
-This guide is courtesy of the American Urological Association.
+You’ll find great information on all of the local Orlando attractions.